The Happenings on Shaw Hill

 I saw the realtor today and asked about them.
 She said they have been inside remodeling – doing carpentry, painting and some other things.

 My wife and I went over tonight to introduce ourselves.
 My wife baked an apple pie.
-I brought over some painting supplies that I no longer needed.
+I brought over some painting supplies that were collecting dust in my house.

 After a knock or two a woman came to the door.
 She looked frightened.
 Like she had just peered into the utter reaches of hell and, by answering the door, we had just pulled her away from a horrible, frightful scene (although she didn’t appear to be thankful that we did that).

 At first, I thought we had just walked onto a crime scene.
-Something was not right.
+Something was not right with her.
 But she smiled and, if there was a problem, she didn’t want us to know.

 My wife introduced herself and handed her the apple pie.
 She stood still, like a statue.
 Her hands were behind her back.
 She looked down at the apple pie indifferently.